NREL/tasty/examples/README.md

 1. Scripts - run and enter into scripts interactively: `poetry run python -i examples/scripts/templates-01.py`

 _Note: Since Tasty uses some class methods and variables, make sure to restart your Jupyter Python kernel to clear out instances if you are getting unexpected results_

+# Order
+The examples in the notebooks build on one another in the following order:
+- Basics
+- EntityTemplates
+- PointGroupTemplates
+- EquipmentTemplates